Children’s inheritance rights: Is a child entitled to inherit from their parents?

-We frequently receive enquiries from people wanting to know if a child is entitled to inherit something from their parents' estate.
-In this article inheritance lawyer Naomi Ireson looks at the rights of young children to make an Inheritance Act claim against the estate of their mother or father and how the courts value those claims.
+We are frequently asked, ‘Is a child entitled to inherit something from their parents’ estate?’
+In this article we look at the rights of young children to make an Inheritance Act claim against the estate of their mother or father, and how the courts value those claims.
 We can usually deal with children’s inheritance claims on a no win, no fee basis, so if you require guidance then call our free legal helpline on 0333 888 0407 or send us an email.

-The claims were defended by the deceased's wife.
-She accepted that the children were entitled to 'reasonable financial provision, but agreement couldnt be reached on how much of the estate they should receive.
+The childrens’ inheritance claims were defended by the wife.
+She accepted that the children were entitled to ‘reasonable financial provision’, but agreement couldn’t be reached on how much of the estate they should receive.

 The estate was valued for probate at £4.5 million, but the deceased’s wife argued that the actual value was in fact £3.5 million.
 The principal assets were a pharmacy business which the deceased established with his wife, together with their marital home.